gavinyork/zephyr3d/doc/markdown/scene.octreenode.createchildren.md

 ## OctreeNode.createChildren() method

-Creates all children of this node
+Create all eight children for this node in the next (finer) chunk.

 **Signature:**